zaerald/fx-rates-api/README.md

 # Notes

-- Buying and selling currencies, will use the `/api/exchange` endpoint.
-Both of them will provide `base`, `target`, and the `amount` just in different context.
+- Buying and selling currencies will both use the `/api/exchange` endpoint.
+Both of them will provide `base`, `target`, and the `amount`, just in different context.
   - For instance, when a user wants to BUY `USD` to another party, and they want to spend 10 `PHP`, they will have `/api/exchange?base=PHP&target=USD&amount=10`.
   - If they are going to SELL 100 `PHP` to another party with `AED` currency, they will have `/api/exchange?base=PHP&target=AED&amount=100`.
 - We are only exposing three endpoints.
   - `GET /api/exchange` - the only responsibility of this endpoint is to provide the value based from the derived `rate` of `base` and `target` currency.
 Selling and buying foreign currency can both use this endpoint, they just need to switch out the `base` and `target`.
-  - `GET /api/symbols` - list supported currency symbols
+  - `GET /api/symbols` - lists supported currency symbols
   - `GET /api/provider` - to easily verify what provider is in use.
     - exchange rates - default provider
     - fake provider - provides limited symbols and rates